bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/mothur.md

 ```

 ## Compute distance matrix and cluster OTUs
 Calculate uncorrected pairwise distances between the aligned DNA sequences; distances > 0.04 are ignored to safe resources (note: avoid `cluster.split`, results are not accurate).
-Then, assign this sequences to OTUs with clustering using the ??`opti`?? method.
+Then, assign this sequences to OTUs with clustering using the `opti` method.
 ```bash
 dist.seqs(fasta=wine.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.fasta, cutoff=0.04)
 get.current()